Physics Toys

 Per-object World Settings

-panel.
-The balloons have a different gravity setting which creates a floating effect.
+panel, you can see the World Settings asset has a different gravity setting, which creates a floating effect.

 If you increase the gravity setting, the mass of the balloon's physics body components, and the balloon count in ObjectsLayout.js